ezgimez/ezgimez.github.io/index.md

 Hi, I'm Ezgi (she/they).
 I am a second year **PhD candidate in Electrical Engineering** at *New York University* under the advisory of Professor Elza Erkip, [CommIT Group at NYU](https://wp.nyu.edu/elza_erkip/).
-I received my MEng degree in Electrical Engineering from *Imperial College London* in 2021.
+I received my (integrated) MEng degree in Electrical Engineering from *Imperial College London* in 2021.

 My current interests are in *learned (distributed) compression models* and multi-terminal source coding.
 My background is in *(information-theoretic) deep learning* and *statistical signal processing*.
 Outside of academia, I go hiking as well as try to expand my food and coffee palate.